lit/lit.dev/packages/lit-dev-content/site/docs/getting-started.md

 ## Lit Playground

-lit.dev has an interactive Playground and examples to let you try Lit right away with no setup.
+Get started right away with the interactive playground and examples.
 Start with editable "Hello World" examples in JavaScript and TypeScript, then customize them or move on to more examples.

 * [Hello World (TypeScript)](/playground/#sample=examples/hello-world-typescript)
 * [Hello World (JavaScript)](/playground/#sample=examples/hello-world-javascript)